lkwagner/autogenv2/README.md

 ## Level 2: Managing completion of a job element

  * The Manager object consists of a Writer, Reader, and Runner.
 It may consist of several of those object.
-Its job is to complete the job according to the requirements set out in Reader.
+Its role is to complete the job according to the requirements set out in Reader.

-## Level 3: Managing completion of a list of job elements
+## Data formats
+ A calculation is made up of a sequence of Managers.
+Thus a record of the calculation should be a list of Manager objects.
+These can be stored either in JSON or a pickle type format.